 - Maintain and ensure access to our crags with the help of local government agencies

 - Keep climbing safe by maintaining fixed protection.

 Access and consultations

-The Association is involved in many consultations with Namadgi and Kosciuszko National Parks and Environment ACT about access to climbing areas.
-We have worked closely with Parks ACT to repair and maintain access tracks to climbing areas since the 2003 bushfires.
+CCA is involved in many consultations with the ACT and NSW parks and conservation government services, about access to climbing areas.
+We work closely with the ACT Parks and Conservation Service to repair and maintain access tracks to climbing areas, particularly in the aftermath of bushfires.

 CCA members meet regularly to discuss local issues, catch up on recent exploits, as well as see and hear from a range of speakers about their climbing experiences in Australia and overseas.
 Members follow a diversity of climbing beliefs, styles and techniques, keeping the club lively.
 The CCA provides an opportunity for local climbers to network, organise trips and find new climbing partners.